techhat/core/doc/development-guides/dev-systems/README.md

 ###Position Boot Assets

-> We'll need this for later but it takes a while so we do it now....
+> We'll need this for later but it takes a while so we do it now in different window....

 Copy the ISOs that you want for nodes to `$HOME/.cache/opencrowbar/tftpboot/isos`.
 It's OK to have more than 1 but make sure you have the space!